remix-run/react-router/packages/react-router/docs/api/StaticRouter.md

 The child elements to render.

 Note: On React &lt; 16 you must use a [single child element](https://facebook.github.io/react/docs/react-api.html#reactchildrenonly) since a render method cannot return more than one element.
-If you need more than one element, you might try wrapping them in an extra `<div>`.
+If you need more than one element, you might try wrapping them in an extra `<div>` or `<React.Fragment>`.